stack.yaml versus package.yaml versus a Cabal file¶

 specific version numbers.
 When you then specify

-Sometimes a snapshot doesn't have all of the packages you want.
-Or you want a
+Sometimes a snapshot doesn't have all of the packages that you want.
+Or you want

-different version.
-Or you want to work on a local modification of a package.
-In
+a different version of a package.
+Or you want to work on a local modification of

-day, each of your projects will end up with some way of resolving a package
+each of your projects will end up with some way of resolving a package name into

 acme-missiles package, please use version

 0.3".
 You are not saying

 acme-missiles now."
 You are also not saying "my package depends